 Speaking to people and groups is inevitable as an event planner.
 Good event planners will like speaking to people.
 Event planners should develop their speaking skills.
-Sometimes the most significant improvement to speaking can come from slowing down, outlining your talking points and delivering your message intentionally and not casually.
+Sometimes the most significant improvement to speaking can come from slowing down, outlining your talking points, and delivering your message intentionally and not casually.

 8 “People Skills” for Event Planning

 Good customer service is hard to come by and invaluable.
-Any client you work with will appreciate when you prioritize meeting their needs.
-You are hired to help them, not the other way around, so don’t get confused who hired who and who is paying the bills.
-I’ve been in a situation where the vendor communicated (perhaps unintentionally) treated us (the client) as we were a burden.
+Any client you work with will appreciate it when you prioritize meeting their needs.
+You are hired to help them, not the other way around, so don’t get confused about who hired who and who is paying the bills.
+I’ve been in a situation where the vendor communicated (perhaps unintentionally) and treated us (the client) as if we were a burden.
 This made the relationship with the vendor uncomfortable and unprofessional.
 Ultimately, we severed the relationship with the vendor and chose another provider.

 Recruit Staff and Volunteers

 Good help is hard to come by; one of the hardest jobs you may have to do is find the right help.
 Most event planners operate in small businesses or with limited teams.
-So, event planners need to be familiar with how to recruit the right people (staff, volunteers, etc.) for their client.
+So, event planners need to be familiar with how to recruit the right people (staff, volunteers, etc.) for their clients.
 Recruiting can take a significant amount of time and resources.
-However, if you can systematize or develop a process for finding help in a reliable way, you will be a much happier and successful planner.
+However, if you can systematize or develop a process for finding help in a reliable way, you will be a much happier and more successful planner.